andrew-boutin/about-auth-service/README.md

 All about an auth service for fun.

 This is an auth service REST API using the Spring Boot framework.

 It's built with Gradle using Travis.

+It has an API spec that follows the OpenAPI Specification.

 ---